 If you have a taxable capital gain, you may be required to make estimated tax payments.
-For additional information, refer to Publication 505, Tax Withholding and Estimated Tax, Estimated Taxes, and Do You Have to Pay Estimated Tax?
+For additional information, refer to Publication 505, Tax Withholding and Estimated Tax, Estimated Taxes, and Am I Required to Make Estimated Tax Payments for 2018?

 Limit on the Deduction and Carryover of Losses